-1st Offense: 1 day I.S.S. and a plan must be created outlining how the behavior will change.
+Consequences for Middle & High School Cyber Bullying or Students will be subject to the conditions of the LWS Acceptable Stalking Use and Device Check Out Agreement.
+1st Offense : 1 day I.S.S. and a plan must be created outlining how Hazing 1st Offense : I day I.S.S. and a plan must be created outlining how the behavior will change.
 The plan will be reviewed and signed by all parties involved.
 The plan will also list supports that student/staff need from the school.

-2nd Offense: 3 days O.S.S.
+2nd Offense : 3 days O.S.S.
 Administrator or their designee will work with student exhibiting bullying/harassing behavior and the parents/guardians to review, update and modify the behavior plan.
-3rd Offense: Any further bullying offenses will result in recommendation for long-term suspension or an expulsion hearing.
+3rd Offense : Any further bullying offenses will result in recommendation for long-term suspension or an expulsion hearing.
 Referrals will be filed with local law enforcement.